makeyourownmaker/QuasicrystalGifs/README.md

 ### How does this quasicrystal animation work?

+Each frame of the animation is a simulation of the diffraction pattern produced by the vertices of an aperiodic tiling.

-Each frame of the animation is a summation of four or more waves at evenly-spaced rotations.
+Each frame of the animation is a summation of five or more waves at evenly-spaced rotations.
 That is, every point in each animation frame is colored according to the sum of sines and cosines depending on the x and y coordinates.
 The animation is determined by an evenly-spaced orientation angle between 0 and